Zacks Investment Research Upgrades Genius Sports (NYSE:GENI) to Buy

-Zacks Investment Research upgraded shares of Genius Sports (NYSE:GENI) from a hold rating to a buy rating in a research report sent to investors on Friday morning, Zacks.com reports.
-Zacks Investment Research currently has $19.00 target price on the stock.
+Zacks Investment Research upgraded shares of Genius Sports (NYSE:GENI) from a hold rating to a buy rating in a research note published on Friday, Zacks.com reports.
+They currently have $19.00 target price on the stock.

 According to Zacks, “Genius Sports Group provides digital sports content, technology and integrity services.
 Genius Sports Group, formerly known as dMY Technology Group Inc. II., is based in London. “

-A number of other equities analysts also recently weighed in on the stock.
-The Goldman Sachs Group lowered their target price on shares of Genius Sports from $31.00 to $29.00 and set a buy rating for the company in a research note on Wednesday, July 28th.
-Needham & Company LLC started coverage on shares of Genius Sports in a research note on Monday, June 7th.
-They set a buy rating and a $28.00 target price for the company.
-Oppenheimer reissued a buy rating and set a $32.00 target price on shares of Genius Sports in a research note on Monday, June 14th.
-Finally, Benchmark lifted their target price on shares of Genius Sports from $30.00 to $33.00 and gave the stock a buy rating in a research note on Friday, May 21st.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Genius Sports has a consensus rating of Buy and an average target price of $28.20.
+GENI has been the subject of several other reports.
+Oppenheimer reissued a buy rating and issued a $32.00 price objective on shares of Genius Sports in a report on Monday, June 14th.
+Benchmark lifted their target price on Genius Sports from $30.00 to $33.00 and gave the stock a buy rating in a report on Friday, May 21st.
+Needham & Company LLC started coverage on Genius Sports in a report on Monday, June 7th.
+They set a buy rating and a $28.00 target price on the stock.
+Finally, The Goldman Sachs Group dropped their price target on Genius Sports from $31.00 to $29.00 and set a buy rating on the stock in a research note on Wednesday, July 28th.
+Five equities research analysts have rated the stock with a buy rating, The company presently has a consensus rating of Buy and a consensus target price of $28.20.

 Genius Sports (NYSE:GENI) last issued its earnings results on Thursday, May 20th.
-The company reported ($1.68) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.35) by ($1.33).
-The business had revenue of $53.74 million for the quarter, compared to analysts’ expectations of $44.00 million.
-Equities research analysts expect that Genius Sports will post -0.18 EPS for the current fiscal year.
+The company reported ($1.68) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.35) by ($1.33).
+The company had revenue of $53.74 million during the quarter, compared to analysts’ expectations of $44.00 million.
+Equities analysts expect that Genius Sports will post -0.18 EPS for the current year.

-A number of large investors have recently bought and sold shares of GENI.
-Advisor Group Holdings Inc. acquired a new position in shares of Genius Sports during the second quarter valued at about $253,000.
-Bank of Hawaii acquired a new position in shares of Genius Sports during the second quarter valued at about $1,567,000.
-Roubaix Capital LLC acquired a new position in shares of Genius Sports during the second quarter valued at about $4,154,000.
-Alliancebernstein L.P. acquired a new position in shares of Genius Sports during the second quarter valued at about $4,241,000.
-Finally, Trellus Management Company LLC acquired a new position in shares of Genius Sports during the second quarter valued at about $4,391,000.
-Institutional investors and hedge funds own 13.69% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the business.
+Advisor Group Holdings Inc. bought a new stake in shares of Genius Sports during the second quarter worth approximately $253,000.
+K.J.
+Harrison & Partners Inc acquired a new position in Genius Sports during the second quarter valued at approximately $797,000.
+Mount Yale Investment Advisors LLC acquired a new position in shares of Genius Sports in the second quarter valued at approximately $947,000.
+Envestnet Asset Management Inc. acquired a new position in shares of Genius Sports in the second quarter valued at approximately $991,000.
+Finally, Bank of Hawaii acquired a new position in shares of Genius Sports in the second quarter valued at approximately $1,567,000.
+Hedge funds and other institutional investors own 13.69% of the company’s stock.

 Genius Sports Company Profile